TanYewWei/ecto/lib/ecto/adapters/riak/migrations.md

     It will then be the developer's responsibility to implement these functions accordingly

-1. It is recommended that the developer validates with `RiakUtil.entity_validate/1` when working with Riak Entities.
-This is distinct from the `validate/1` macro (see the [Validations documentation](http://elixir-lang.org/docs/ecto/Ecto.Model.Validations.html) for details).
+1. It is recommended that the developer validates entities with an inline `Ecto.Adapters.Riak.Validators.validate/0-1` macros when working with Riak Entities.
+The examples below show how to use these macros.
+See the [Validations documentation](http://elixir-lang.org/docs/ecto/Ecto.Model.Validations.html) for more details.

 ---